davidubuntu/carto-p2p/README.md

 ## Decisions and Steps

 ### Decisions

  I decided to create a webpack js application using a very simple configuration.
 I used main index.js file and style.css to achieve the main purpose of the web.
-Using highchart to create a widget and carto to create the map.
+Using highchart to create a widget, carto.js and leaflet to create the map.

+ I used some carto widget css classes to mantain the Carto  UI styles but overriding some details with my own styles and fonts to give my own aproach to the web.

+ I decided to stay in a single file while a good aproach will be to separate widget file and map so that the app could be scalable.

 ### Steps
 1) Webpack Simple Configuration
 2) Build Express Node Server to serve web
-3) Routing sending the user to index html when accesing /
+3) Routing sends the user to index html when accesing /
 4) First simple carto.js map
 6) Added bar higchart.js as a widget
 7) Connecting higchart widget with carto.js dataView and refreshing each time data is updated.